fiatjaf/noflux-website/content/docs/docker.md

 ---
-title: Miniflux Installation with Docker
+title: Noflux Installation with Docker
-description: Instructions to install Miniflux with Docker
+description: Instructions to install Noflux with Docker
 url: docs/docker.html
 ---

-This document describes how to use the Docker images of Miniflux.
+This document describes how to use the Docker images of Noflux.

 - [Container Registries](#registries)
 - [How to Run the Container Manually](#docker)